Aykut Özer

-Aykut Özer (born 1 January 1993) is a footballer who most recently played as a goalkeeper for Amed in the Turkish TFF Second League.
+Aykut Özer (born 1 January 1993) is a footballer who plays as a goalkeeper for Ankara Keçiörengücü in the Turkish TFF 1.
+Lig.
 Born in Germany, he represented Turkey at various youth international levels up to the under-21s.

 Club career

 Özer started is career with Eintracht Frankfurt.
 He was part of the squad the qualified to the 2011 UEFA European Under-19 Championship.
 One of his first games with the first team, was a 10–3 victory against FSG Homberg/Ober-Ofleiden in a friendly match on 14 July 2010.

 He joined Karabükspor for the 2014–15, on a pre-contract.
 He made his debut on a 3–2 defeat against Fenerbahçe.

 On 8 August 2017, Özer joined Dutch Eerste Divsie side Fortuna Sittard, signing a one-year contract.

 In the summer of 2019, he returned to Turkey, joining Fatih Karagümrük.
 On 7 May 2021, he renewed his contract with the club.

 On 5 July 2021, he joined TFF First League side Samsunspor signing a three-year contract.

-On 30 July 2023, Özer joined TFF Second League club Amed.
+On 30 July 2023, Özer joined TFF Second League club Amedspor.